goinvo/goinvo.com/src/case-studies/inside-tracker-nutrition-science.md

 #### Blood draws occur yearly.
 Food choices happen daily.

-A nutrition agent, working on your behalf, to organize your food life and better your health, was a new avenue for Inside Tracker.
+A nutrition agent, working on your behalf to organize your food life and better your health, was a new avenue for Inside Tracker.
 By incorporating feedback from patients, stakeholders, scientists, and engineers, a software model for behavior and precision nutrition was created.
-Early concepts for the digital manifestation of the activity model were designed (ie how does Inside Tracker's nutrition agent behave on your phone and works with you).
+Early concepts for the digital manifestation of the activity model were designed (ie., how does Inside Tracker's nutrition agent behave on your phone and works with you).
 These concepts fed product and development teams next iteration of the software.

 ![Blood Results](/images/case-studies/inside-tracker/insidetracker_blood_results_4.jpg)